 Shift Missing from the Scheduler

-When there is no shift set on the Scheduler, any clockings made against that date would automatically go through approval as Overtime hours, since it is seen that the employee was not meant to be working that day.
-At first when you locate the clocking for approval, it will show as "No Matching Shift" and you will need to apply an Approval Block.
+When there is no shift set on the Working Schedule, any clockings made against that date would automatically go through approval as Overtime hours, since it is seen that the employee was not meant to be working that day.
+At first when you locate the clocking for approval, it will show with an exception "No Matching Shift" and you will need to apply an Approval Block.

 This can be amended by either; creating a shift in the scheduler that these clockings can link to, or, amend from the Review and Approve to show as Basic Hours.

 This situation would also happen if the shift existed on the Scheduler, but the clockings were not linked to this shift.
 This can be corrected following the steps outlined in this article.